Chapter 1: This Venerable One is Dead

 After these words, he shut his eyes dispiritedly.
 The poison had reached his heart, bringing with it a torment like a raging inferno.
 The pain was so consuming that even Xue Meng’s anguished cries seemed so distant, as if they were separated by the waters of a vast ocean.

-He should be able to see his Shizun one last time.
+He should be able to see Shizun one last time.

 Mo Ran propped himself up, bracing himself as he staggered to his feet.
 He formed a hand seal with his bloody fingers and transported himself to the area before Heaven-Piercing Tower of Sisheng Peak.